SCOLIOSIS AND SPINE SURGERY RISKS AND COMPLICATIONS

 There are several reasons why your lungs may not work normally after surgery.
 If you were put to sleep with a general anesthetic, the use of medications may temporarily cause the lungs to not function as well as normal.
 This is one reason that doctors recommend a spinal-type anesthetic whenever possible.
 Lying in bed prevents completely normal function of the lungs, and the medications you take for pain may cause you to not breathe as deeply as you normally would.

-After Surgery
+After Scoliosis Surgery

-After the surgery, you will need to do several things to keep your lungs working at their best.
+After the surgery, you must do several things to keep your lungs working at their best.
 Your nurse will encourage you to take frequent deep breaths and cough often.
 Getting out of bed, even upright in a chair, allows the lungs to work much better.
 You will have permission to get up and into a chair as soon as possible.
 Respiratory therapists have tools to help maintain optimal lung function.

 The incentive spirometer is a small device that measures how hard you are breathing and gives you a tool to help improve your deep breathing.
 If you have any other lung disease, such as asthma, the respiratory therapist may also use medications that are given through breathing treatments to help open the air pockets in the lungs.